Finding Books Owned by NU Libraries

 Books in Law Library Closed Stacks

 Books at the law library with locations of “Closed Stacks” are in storage at Northwestern Law.
-You can request these items using the Request books from Storage form.
+You can request these items by logging in with your NetID/password with the green "sign in" button and then clicking on "request item.'
 Items will be retrieved by library staff twice a day when the library is open.
 You will receive an email when the item is available for pickup at the circulation desk.

 Books Available at Other NU Libraries